 Or you can take a taxi to the top and then walk down after you are done.
 The views of Malaga from the top are simply spectacular.

 Wandering the historic center of Malaga is fun.
 If you enjoy museums, visit the Picasso Museum in the city where he was born.
 Also visit La Manquita, the Malaga cathedral, so named because money ran out before the second of two towers could be built.

 In the evening, enjoy a stroll along the promenade at the Malaga port, where you will see the setting sun turn the facades of the new buildings along the water to gold.
 The promenade has lots of cafes and shops to browse.

 Where to Eat in Malaga

-Just a 10-minute walk from the Cathedral is La Luz de Candela, where you can enjoy delicious seafood (the scallops are a must) and other tapas.
-Leave room for dessert!
+Just a 10-minute walk from the Cathedral is Meson Cortijode De Pepe, where you can enjoy a variety of delicious tapas.

 Near the port of Malaga, try La Antxoeta, where the ambience is rustic and lively, and the dishes are delicious.
 You can’t go wrong with anything on the short menu, but the standout is the saffron risotto.

 HOW TO GET TO MALAGA FROM SEVILLE

 With a car, you can drive from Seville to Malaga in a little over 2 hours, via A-92.
 There are several car parks in the city.
 Alcazaba Parking is right next to the fortress and the Plaza de la Merced.
 You can also find a parking area at Muello Uno, Malaga’s port.